Skip to content

 Help Save Our Museum!

 Help us preserve the Ximenez-Fatio House Museum!
-After 225+ years of use, hurricanes and general wear and tear, the ongoing preservation, restoration, and overall maintenance is an ongoing process.
+After 225+ years of use, hurricanes, and general wear and tear, the preservation, restoration, and overall maintenance are ongoing processes.
 By making a donation, you are ensuring the character, culture, and history will remain intact for current and future generations.
-Every contribution received is directly contributing to the preservation of these vital spaces, safeguarding their rich history for generations to come.
+Every contribution received directly contributes to the preservation of these vital spaces, safeguarding their rich history for generations to come.

 Projects your donation will help fund: